PaulBlanche/frugal/docs/data/api/04-persistence.md

 ## Kinds of persistence

-For now, there is only two kind of persistence :
+For now, there is only two kind of persistence:

 - File system persistence (plain write to the file system).
 - [Upstash](https://upstash.com/) persistence.